Are you thinking of living in Southend on Sea?

 Recently there has been a huge influx of London families moving into the Southend area.

-This has driven up demand for places at grammar schools, which has increased dramatically in recent years.
+This has driven up demand for places at grammar schools.

 There are currently four grammar schools serving Southend with two being in particularly high demand.

-Ofsted has awarded both Southend High School for Girls and Southend High School for Boys with the coveted ‘outstanding’ report.
+Both Southend High School for Girls and Southend High School for Boys received the coveted ‘outstanding’ report from Ofsted.

-With regards to primary school and schools in the area, there is a diverse range to choose from.
+When it comes to primary schools and schools in the area, there is a diverse range to choose from.

-Both Bournes Green infants and junior schools have achieved the top review from their latest Ofsted inspections.
+Both Bournes Green infants and junior schools have achieved the top ‘outstanding’ report from their latest Ofsted inspections.